napsternxg/blog/content/pages/datasources.md

 * Swedish names by gender/year with at-least 10 individuals - http://www.statistikdatabasen.scb.se/pxweb/en/ssd/START__BE__BE0001__BE0001G/?rxid=e2756678-20f3-4656-9668-7918edb9fa7a
 * Given names by culture and lanugage from Wikipedia - https://en.wikipedia.org/wiki/Category:Given_names
 * Names of all politicians - https://github.com/everypolitician/everypolitician-names
+* IMDB artists identified if they are actor or actresses - https://www.imdb.com/interfaces/

 ## Images